 One plausible explanation for the fact that very few men suffer from cellulite is based on the composition and behaviour of women’s fat cells and the connective tissue that holds them in place.
 Very simply, a woman’s connective tissue is much less flexible than a man’s.
 As females gain weight, their fat cells expand and tend to bulge upwards towards the surface of the skin, resulting in the classic dimpled appearance of cellulite.
 Men generally have less fat on the thighs, and their outer skin is thicker and thus obscures what is happening to any surplus fat below.

 The causes of cellulite are poorly understood, but several factors may cause or contribute to cellulite.

-Giving up smoking or taking up exercise can be a daunting task, but these are key changes that a nutritional therapist can help you make, as well helping you to improve your diet for long term cellulite reduction.
+Giving up smoking or taking up exercise can be a daunting task, but these are key changes that Smart Nutrition’s nutritional therapists can help you make, as well helping you to improve your diet for longterm cellulite reduction.

 Poor circulation: adequate circulation is vital for skin health.
 If you suffer from cold extremities or vein problems as well as cellulite, blood flow may be exacerbating the problem.

 Dry skin brushing, sauna therapies and the use of circulation-promoting foods and supplements are key techniques that Smart Nutrition use to teach you to promote circulation and skin health.
 Please use the button at the bottom of the page to find out more.